-My paper (co-authored with Damian Vizár) about security notions for authenticated encryption may be a bit technical if you don’t have a good background in this domain of crypto, but I wrote a blog post to give an overview of our research.
+My paper (co-authored with Damian Vizár) about security notions for authenticated encryption may be a bit technical if you don’t have a good background in this domain of cryptography, but I wrote a blog post to give an overview of our research.

 The talks were not recorded, but my slides are available here.

 On a clear day, Tokyo fades away into Mount Fuji.